spatie/laravel-fractal/README.md

 ## Usage

-Refer to the documentation of `spatie/fractalistic` to learn all the methods this package provides.
+Refer to [the documentation of `spatie/fractalistic`](https://github.com/spatie/fractalistic) to learn all the methods this package provides.

+In all code examples you may use `fractal` instead of `Fractal::create()`.

 ## Quickly creating a transformer